hellmarbecker/blog/_posts/2021-07-31-sending-automatic-email-reports-from-imply-pivot.markdown

     pass: 'password'
 ```

+Pivot uses [Nodemailer](https://nodemailer.com/about/) behing the scenes: you can look up the full list of available options [here](https://nodemailer.com/smtp/#general-options).

 ## Default sender

 You have to set the default mail sender.
 This will appear in the `From:` field of emailed reports.